DanKheadies/corso_games_app/STORE.md

 Promotional:
-The 1.1.0 release of "Corso Games."
+The 2.0.0 release of "Corso Games."
-We've cleaned up some of the general interaction and game instructions to make the experience cleaner and sleeker.
+We've added games, themes, cleaned up some of the general interaction and memory to make the games more fun and funtastic.
 Enjoy!

+What's New:
+There are 2 new games, Solitaire and Solo Noble (aka Peg Solitaire) along with improvements to the other games.
+If you leave or close the app, it'll remember.
+Mostly..
+There's a soft registration and login that can be ignored.
+And enjoy the light and dark modes!